Top Questions From Aspiring Foster Parents: What To Know

 Can I foster or adopt a baby?

-• Just as there is a specific impression about babies in foster care, we also know there is an impression about teens in foster care.
-Let us reassure you that it is not what you think and that our team is with you for 24/7 support with any placement you have in your home.
+- Just as there is a specific impression about babies in foster care, we also know there is an impression about teens in foster care.
+Let us reassure you that it is not what you think, and that our team is available 24/7 to provide support with any placement you have in your home.

 How long will the foster child stay in my home?

-• On average, children are in foster homes for six to 18 months.
-Many children will stay in your home for only a few months as the 18-month average is boosted by the youth that will age out of foster care.
+- On average, children are in foster homes for six to 18 months.
+Many children will stay in your home for only a few months, as the 18-month average is boosted by the youth who will age out of foster care.

-Is there a cost associated with the training sessions and the home study?
+Are there any costs associated with the training sessions and the home study?

-• There is no cost to the family for the training sessions or the home study completion.
+- There is no cost to the family for the training sessions or the completion of the home study.
 It is FREE!
-This is also for all foster to adoptive families.
+This is also for all foster-to-adoptive families.
 Adoptive parents have the same journey as foster families to become licensed.

 Is there an age requirement to foster?

-• Foster parents must be a minimum age of 21.
-Many agencies have an internal policy about the age they will train.
+- Foster parents must be at least 21 years of age.
+Many agencies have an internal policy about the age at which they will train.

 Do I have to own my own home to be a foster parent?

-• Foster parents can reside in homes they own or rent, including apartments, condos, townhomes, duplexes, etc. However, the space intended for the foster child should allow for privacy, such as a bedroom to themselves.
+- Foster parents can reside in homes they own or rent, including apartments, condominiums, townhomes, duplexes, and other similar accommodations.
+However, the space intended for the foster child should allow for privacy, such as a bedroom to themselves.

 I live in subsidized housing; could I still become a licensed foster parent?

-• Individuals receiving government assistance (i.e., TANF or food stamps, Section 8, or HUD housing) are not eligible to foster.
+- Individuals receiving government assistance (i.e., TANF or food stamps, Section 8, or HUD housing) are not eligible to foster.
 Child support or Alimony cannot be counted as income.
-Dependence on these sources of funds is not considered financial stability.
+Dependence on these sources of funds is not considered a measure of financial stability.

 I have pets; will that be a problem?

-• Having pets does not prevent you from fostering; they can be an asset to a foster family.
-However, every animal is different, and your pets will be assessed as part of becoming a foster parent, considering factors such as their temperament and behavior.
+- Having pets does not prevent you from fostering; they can be an asset to a foster family.
+However, every animal is different, and your pets will be assessed as part of the process of becoming a foster parent, considering factors such as their temperament and behavior.
 Licenses and vaccinations may be required as well in some localities.

 Do I have to be married to be a foster parent?

-• All families, including single-parent and two-parent homes of all races, religions, cultures, sexual orientations, etc., are welcome to apply.
+- All families, including those with single parents and two-parent homes of all races, religions, cultures, and sexual orientations, are welcome to apply.

 Does my spouse/live-in partner have to train?
 Do we have to train at the same time?

-• Your spouse/live-in partner does have to complete the training modules.
+- Your spouse/live-in partner does have to complete the training modules.
 However, training modules can be completed at different times.
-You will be licensed once both parents have completed all training and licensing requirements.
+You will be licensed once both parents have completed all the required training and licensing.

 I will be unable to attend one of the training sessions; how will I be able to make up the training?

-• After our monthly sessions, there are times when make-up training sessions are offered.
+- After our monthly sessions, makeup training sessions are occasionally offered.
 However, missed training sessions can also be made up during the sessions scheduled in the next month.

 What is the difference between the Local CHILD-PLACING Agency and the Local Department of Social Services?

-• Many people have heard of foster care, but few know the public and private agencies serving foster families.
+- Many people are familiar with foster care, but few are aware of the public and private agencies that serve foster families.
 A private foster care agency, also known as a Child Placement Agency (CPA), is licensed by the state to provide services in conjunction with the state's Department of Social Services (DSS).
-Private agencies can place children wherever they have approved families.
+Private agencies can place children with families they have approved.
 In contrast, the local DSS can only place children in the district/locality they serve.

 What would disqualify me from becoming a foster parent?